Edmund Spenser: Shorter poems

-Spenser published numerous relatively short poems in the last decade of the sixteenth century, almost all of which consider love or sorrow.
+Spenser published numerous relatively short poems in the last decade of the 16th century, almost all of which consider love or sorrow.
 In 1591, he published Complaints, a collection of poems that express complaints in mournful or mocking tones.
 Four years later, in 1595, Spenser published Amoretti and Epithalamion.
-This volume contains eighty-eight sonnets commemorating his courtship of Elizabeth Boyle.
+This volume contains eighty-nine sonnets commemorating his courtship of Elizabeth Boyle.
 In Amoretti, Spenser uses subtle humour and parody while praising his beloved, reworking Petrarchism in his treatment of longing for a woman.
 Epithalamion, similar to Amoretti, deals in part with the unease in the development of a romantic and sexual relationship.
 It was written for his wedding to his young bride, Elizabeth Boyle.
 Some have speculated that the attention to disquiet, in general, reflects Spenser's personal anxieties at the time, as he was unable to complete his most significant work, The Faerie Queene.
 In the following year, Spenser released Prothalamion, a wedding song written for the daughters of a duke, allegedly in hopes to gain favour in the court.

 The Spenserian stanza and sonnet

+Spenser used a distinctive verse form, called the Spenserian stanza, in several works, including The Faerie Queene.
+The stanza's main metre is iambic pentameter with a final line in iambic hexameter (having six feet or stresses, known as an Alexandrine), and the rhyme scheme is ababbcbcc.
+He also used his own rhyme scheme for the sonnet.
+In a Spenserian sonnet, the last line of every quatrain is linked with the first line of the next one, yielding the rhyme scheme ababbcbccdcdee.
+"Men call you fayre" is a fine sonnet from Amoretti: